Conference Code: 17ES11ICCRBM

 Selected Conference Papers

 1) Optical and Dielectric Properties of Self-Assembled 0D Hybrid Organic-Inorganic InsulatorS.
-Kassou, R. El Mrabet, A. Belaaraj, P. Guionneau, N. Hadi, T. Lamcharfi 2) Consensus of Multi-Agent Systems under the Special Consensus ProtocolsKonghe Xie 3) Edge Detection Using Multi-Agent System: Evaluation on Synthetic and Medical MR ImagesA.
-Nachour, L. Ouzizi, Y. Aoura 4) Towards a Simulation Model to Ensure the Availability of Machines in Maintenance ActivitiesMaryam Gallab, Hafida Bouloiz, Youness Chater, Mohamed Tkiouat 5) Model-Based Automotive Partitioning and Mapping for Embedded Multicore SystemsRobert H¨ottger, Lukas Krawczyk, Burkhard Igel 6) Agent-Based Simulation for Supply Chain Transport CorridorsKamalendu Pal 7) An Architectural Model of Multi-Agent Systems for Student Evaluation in Collaborative Game SoftwareMonica Hoedltke Pietruchinski, Andrey Ricardo Pimentel 8) Control Configuration Selection and Controller Design for Multivariable Processes Using Normalized GainR.
-Hanuma Naik, D. V. Ashok Kumar, K. S. R. Anjaneyulu 9) Evolved Bat Algorithm Based Adaptive Fuzzy Sliding Mode Control with LMI CriterionP.-W. Tsai, C.-Y. Chen, C.-W. Chen 10) Intelligent Swarm-Finding in Formation Control of Multi-Robots to Track a Moving TargetAnh Duc Dang, Joachim Horn 11) Multi-Agents Coordination Model in Inter- Organizational Workflow: Applying in EgovernmentE.
-Karoui Chaabane, S. Hadouaj, K. Ghedira 12) Collaboration of Multi-Agent and Hyper-Heuristics Systems for Production Scheduling ProblemC.
-E. Nugraheni, L. Abednego 13) A Robust Adaptive Congestion Control Strategy for Large Scale Networks with Differentiated Services TrafficR.
-R. Chen, K. Khorasani 14) Particle Swarm Optimization with Interval-valued Genotypes and Its Application to NeuroevolutionHidehiko Okada 15) Hybridized Technique to Analyze Workstress
+Kassou, R. El Mrabet, A. Belaaraj, P. Guionneau, N. Hadi, T. Lamcharfi 2) Consensus of Multi-Agent Systems under the Special Consensus ProtocolsKonghe Xie 3) A Multi-Agent Smart E-Market Design at Work for Shariah Compliant Islamic BankingWafa Ghonaim 4) Edge Detection Using Multi-Agent System: Evaluation on Synthetic and Medical MR ImagesA.
+Nachour, L. Ouzizi, Y. Aoura 5) Towards a Simulation Model to Ensure the Availability of Machines in Maintenance ActivitiesMaryam Gallab, Hafida Bouloiz, Youness Chater, Mohamed Tkiouat 6) Model-Based Automotive Partitioning and Mapping for Embedded Multicore SystemsRobert H¨ottger, Lukas Krawczyk, Burkhard Igel 7) Agent-Based Simulation for Supply Chain Transport CorridorsKamalendu Pal 8) An Architectural Model of Multi-Agent Systems for Student Evaluation in Collaborative Game SoftwareMonica Hoedltke Pietruchinski, Andrey Ricardo Pimentel 9) Control Configuration Selection and Controller Design for Multivariable Processes Using Normalized GainR.
+Hanuma Naik, D. V. Ashok Kumar, K. S. R. Anjaneyulu 10) Evolved Bat Algorithm Based Adaptive Fuzzy Sliding Mode Control with LMI CriterionP.-W. Tsai, C.-Y. Chen, C.-W. Chen 11) Intelligent Swarm-Finding in Formation Control of Multi-Robots to Track a Moving TargetAnh Duc Dang, Joachim Horn 12) Multi-Agents Coordination Model in Inter- Organizational Workflow: Applying in EgovernmentE.
+Karoui Chaabane, S. Hadouaj, K. Ghedira 13) Collaboration of Multi-Agent and Hyper-Heuristics Systems for Production Scheduling ProblemC.
+E. Nugraheni, L. Abednego 14) A Robust Adaptive Congestion Control Strategy for Large Scale Networks with Differentiated Services TrafficR.
+R. Chen, K. Khorasani 15) Particle Swarm Optimization with Interval-valued Genotypes and Its Application to NeuroevolutionHidehiko Okada

 Similar conferences about Mechanical and Materials Engineering